basilhendroff/truenas-iocage-rslsync/README.md

 In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
 These are:

 - JAIL_NAME: The name of the jail, defaults to "rslsync"
-- CONFIG_PATH: Metadata for selective backups are stored in this path, defaults to $POOL_PATH/apps/rslsync/config.
+- CONFIG_PATH: Metadata for selective backups is stored in this path; defaults to $POOL_PATH/apps/rslsync/config.
-- DATA_PATH: Selective backups are stored in this path, defaults to $POOL_PATH/apps/rslsync/data
+- DATA_PATH: Selective backups are stored in this path; defaults to $POOL_PATH/apps/rslsync/data
 - INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 - VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.